henryubuntu/Data-Science/04 Python/01 Python Scientific Ecosystem/Readme.txt

 I recommend to take this serious enough, people's lifes might be in your hand one day.

+An idea: Communication only with the most important people in your life while learning this topic could be good; after finishing this course, restablishing normal communications, is ok.

 Take as long as you need making your own schedule, to learn all you need, in a good relaxing calmness.

 https://www.metacafe.com/watch/11995475/reconciliation-phase-01/